Aqua Virgo: Route

 Its source is just before the 8th milestone north of the Via Collatina.
 It collected water from springs near the course of the Aniene, a large system (still functioning and inspectable) of aquifers and springs which were conveyed into a basin (existing until the 19th century) by a series of underground tunnels, and fed the canal by regulating the inflow with a dam.
 It was also supplemented by several feeder channels along its course.

 The aqueduct ran underground for nearly all of its 20.5 km length except the last stretch of 1800 m running partly on arches in the Campus Martius area, of which two sections remain.
 The aqueduct dropped only 4 m along its length to its terminus in the centre of the Campus Martius.

 The route made a very wide arc, starting from the east and entering the city from the north.
 It ran along via Collatina up to the Portonaccio area, passed via Nomentana to via Salaria, and then turned south and entered the city under the Horti Lucullani and crossed 1.2 km to the area of the Pincian Hill and current Villa Medici, where a spiral staircase (called the Pincio snail) leads to the underground conduit.

-The long detour was justified because the aqueduct had to serve the northern suburb of the city, until then without water supply, and because the low level source (only 24 m above sea level) made it necessary to avoid the steep slopes that the shortest route would have encountered.
+The long detour was justified because the aqueduct had to serve the northern suburb of the city, until then without a water supply, and because the low level source (only 24 m above sea level) made it necessary to avoid the steep slopes that the shortest route would have encountered.
 Probably, the entry into the city from that side also allowed the Campus Martius to be reached without crossing densely populated city areas.

 After the limaria pool (settling basin) near the Pincian, the urban stretch began partially on arches, many discovered in 1871.
 It then passed through the area of the Trevi Fountain and then crossed the current Via del Corso on an arch which was subsequently transformed into a triumphal arch to celebrate the military successes of Claudius in Britain.
 Later interpretation has found that the aqueduct’s arches continued along the Via del Seminario to a point east of the Pantheon.

 It terminated in the Campus Martius in front of the Saepta Julia.

 A secondary branch reached the inadequately served regions VII, IX, and XIV in the Trastevere area.
 The route passed from the low area of the Campus Martius over the higher ground of the ridge surrounding the Pantheon basin, and then over the bridge of Agrippa.
 Tiber River.

 Distribution was fairly widespread: according to Frontinus, 200 quinaries were reserved for the suburbs, 1457 for public works, 509 for the imperial house, and the remaining 338 for private concessions, all distributed through a network of 18 castella (distribution cisterns) along the route.